moksh-qos-dev/medusa-kernel/README.md

 ---
 **Star this if you’re reviving science.**
 **Day 0 logged.
 1459 to go.
 Quantum Time 2030: See you at Chapter 1460.**
+---

+### 📜 Kingdom of Science Notice
+*This repository is an independent, academic B.Tech thesis focusing on low-level systems engineering, classical virtualization, and theoretical quantum OS architecture.
+The term "Medusa" is utilized purely as a creative, fictional codename inspired by the anime Dr. Stone.
+This project is entirely open-source, non-commercial, and unaffiliated with any real-world corporation or existing software trademarks.*